ksurajsingh/ksurajsingh.github.io/Readme.md

 ## UX/UI                                    [ v0.1.3 ]
 - [ ] most beautiful and elegant linktree[s]
 - [ ] few features to update the site where you could see my socials
+- [ ] check for icons and stuff that are taken and mention their names in credits [ I think socials did that as well ]
 - [ ] Dark mode [ship this ASAP in study material section]
 - [ ] resume [ as page and functioning[dynamic] ]
 - [ ] bg - mrrobot.jpg